Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Model of non-equilibrium incoherently coupled spin chains

 \subsection{Spin current}

 We now derive the expression for the spin current through the system.
 It is obtained from the local magnetisation rate of change, calculated from the master equation directly.
-For site $i$ of chain $\lambda$, we have
+For site $i$ of chain $\lambda$, we have in the NESS

 where $j_i^{(\lambda)}$ is the longitudinal spin current through site $i$ of chain $\lambda$,

 This expression is equivalent to that of the spin current through a 1D spin chain \cite{benenti2009charge}.
 Here, in contrast to that case, the longitudinal spin current is site-dependent in the NESS.
 For example, in the bulk of the system, $1<i<N$, the difference of spin currents through nearest neighbours is